As soon as the page loads, you want a certain function to be called.

 hook is run before the mounted

-Well, since we don't have access to our DOM element, we should use created
+hook is run.
+The only thing missing is the DOM.
+Since we don't have access to our DOM element, we should use created

 for anything that doesn't need the DOM element.